1.1. Crime and the Criminal Justice System

 You are to create an argument for or against law enforcement agencies working together.
 Some countries have national police forces, whereas we do not.
 Be prepared to defend your position in the class.

 Although agencies may operate differently, the way cases move through the criminal justice system is consistent.
 The first step after getting caught stealing something from a store is involvement with police when law enforcement is called.
 The next step in the process is to proceed through the court system to determine guilt or innocence.
 If you are found guilty then you will receive a sentence that will be carried out in the next step.
 After conviction, you move to the correctional system for formal punishment and/or treatments as determined by the courts.
-An individual may not go through the entire process and criminal justice officials decide whether the case should continue on to the next stage.
+An individual may not go through the entire process and criminal justice officials decide whether the case should continue to the next stage.
 Perhaps the officer decides not to cite you and your contact ends there.
-However, it may be the district attorney (DA) that decides to drop your case before it even goes to trial.
+However, it may be the district attorney (DA) who decides to drop your case before it even goes to trial.
 Regardless, the process is typically cops, courts, and then corrections.
 We will explore each of these in greater detail later on.

 News Box: In 2016, more people were arrested for marijuana possession than for all crimes the FBI classifies as violent.
 [4] Overall in 2016, roughly 1.5 million people were arrested for drug-related offenses, up slightly year-over-year [5] Marijuana enforcement and criminalization goes to the heart of some of the most pressing issues facing the criminal justice system, policymakers, citizens, and the world.
 Is criminalizing drug use effective, especially for marijuana?
 Is spending money on enforcing drug laws, prosecuting drug crimes, and punishing drug offenders effective?
 The United States has taken a get-tough approach toward the War on Drugs, created mandatory minimum sentences, and punished people in large numbers but is it effective?